mlai-bonn/SeminarDeepLearning/s06_RecurrentNeuralNets.md

 Using gradient clipping, define a maximum value use LSTMs which avoid this by it's design.

-### What are the advantages and disadvantages of hidden-to-hidden and output-to-input recurrence
+### What are the advantages and disadvantages of hidden-to-hidden and output-to-input recurrence?

 Hidden-to-hidden connections allow for sending any information to the future with less loss of information and are more powerful in general (Turing complete).
 Input-to-output connections allow the use of teacher forcing, which avoids BPTT.

-### Are there types of sequential data for which RNNs are not suitable
+### Are there types of sequential data for which RNNs are not suitable?

 RNNs can in principle be used for any sequential data, but they have difficulties with learning long-term dependencies.

-###  When predicting the sequence length, do we predict it only once in the beginning or at each time step
+###  When predicting the sequence length, do we predict it only once in the beginning or at each time step?

 It is predicted again at each time step.

-### What is the advantage of employing both hidden-to-hidden and output-to-input recurrence
+### What is the advantage of employing both hidden-to-hidden and output-to-input recurrence?

 It is useful to compensate for missing information.

-### Why might a network trained with teacher forcing work poorly in open-loop mode
+### Why might a network trained with teacher forcing work poorly in open-loop mode?

 Because it the input values received during testing might differ a lot from the input values received during training.

-### Is transfer learning possible with RNNs
+### Is transfer learning possible with RNNs?

 Yes.